• Skip to primary navigation

 Instructions

-3. Transfer beans to Instant Pot (You can also use a stove-top pressure cooker.
+• Transfer beans to Instant Pot.
+You can also use a stove-top pressure cooker.
 Be sure to read your pressure cooker manual before using.)

-5. Lock the lid on and set the Instant Pot to "Manual"and "High Pressure" for 40 minutes.
-Be sure the valve on top is set to “Sealed”.
+• Lock the lid on and set the Instant Pot to "Manual" and "High Pressure" for 45 minutes.
+Be sure the valve on top is set to “Sealed

-8. Boil beans uncovered for an additional 45 minutes, stirring occasionally.
+• Gently boil beans uncovered for an additional 45 minutes, stirring often.
+(Heat may need to be adjusted if beans stick to the bottom of the pot too much.)
 Beans will become super soft and creamy.

 Notes